B1) PCFG

 VP → V [0.3] # Verb phrase = just a verb (30%)

-It’s like a loaded die: if you have two ways to expand S, with probabilities 0.8 and 0.2, imagine a 10-sided die where 8 sides yield the first rule and 2 sides yield the second.
+It’s like a loaded die: if you have two ways to expand S, with probabilities 0.8 and 0.2, imagine a 10-sided die where 8 sides give the first rule and 2 sides the second.

 Normalization check: